vickoc911/org.kde.taskmanagerosx/README.md

 # org.kde.plasma.wavetask
-It still has many bugs, but it more or less works.
+Task manager with OSX-style zoom.
 It's based on the default task manager of KDE 6.5.

+## Support for previous Plasma releases

+Currently supported versions: 6.5
+If you need to install it on Plasma 6.6, I recommend you do it from here: https://github.com/vickoc911/org.vicko.wavetask

-How to install:
+## How to install:
 - First install the panel layout, which you can download from: https://github.com/vickoc911/org.kde.desktop.PanelZoom
 - Download the code
 - Unzip and rename the folder to org.kde.plasma.wavetask